Have you been diagnosed with a brain tumour? Order your free information pack.

-In the weeks leading up to her high-grade glioma diagnosis, Lizzie experienced symptoms including double vision, a slight squint and generally being a bit wobbly on her feet.
+In the weeks leading up to her diagnosis, Lizzie had double vision, a slight squint and was generally a bit wobbly on her feet.

-Then on the eve of half term, when Lizzie, her mum Sally and dad Mark were due to go on holiday, Lizzie’s symptoms got worse.
-Her mum took her to the GP who sent them to A&E where Lizzie had an MRI scan.
+Then on the eve of half term, when she, her mum Sally and dad Mark were due to go on holiday, Lizzie’s symptoms got worse.
+Sally took her to the GP who sent them to A&E where Lizzie had an MRI scan.

 The scan showed that Lizzie had a diffuse midline glioma, an inoperable brain tumour in her brainstem.
-The family were told the devastating news that there were no effective treatments for this type of brain tumour.
+Her family was told the devastating news that there were no effective treatments for this type of brain tumour.

 Best treatment possible

-This trial aimed to find new drugs to target diffuse midline gliomas.
-In addition to 30 sessions of radiotherapy, Lizzie also received a randomised oral drug as part of the clinical trial.
-After a few months it became clear that the treatment was not stopping progression of Lizzie’s tumour.
+The trial aimed to find new drugs to target diffuse midline gliomas.
+Lizzie was eligible and in addition to 30 sessions of radiotherapy, she also received a randomised oral drug in the hope of giving her the best treatment possible.
+But after a few months it became clear that the treatment was not stopping progression of Lizzie’s tumour.

 Keep baking

-Lizzie was full of life, her love for baking shone through even following her diagnosis.
-She fought hard to keep life normal despite losing the use of her left arm and needing a wheelchair.
-Throughout her treatment she went to school as much as she could.
-And Lizzie used her love for baking to raise money for the Charity to fund vital research.
-She even published a baking book called “Keep Baking” which contains lots of recipes.
+Lizzie loved baking and tired to keep life as normal as possible despite losing the use of her left arm and using a wheelchair.
+Throughout her treatment, she went to school as much as she could.
+And Lizzie used her love for baking to raise money for The Charity to help fund vital research.
+She even published a recipe book called “Keep Baking”.

 Sally said: “Lizzie was part of a clinical trial, so from early on we understood the importance of research and the funding it needs.
 We continue to raise money for The Brain Tumour Charity in Lizzie’s memory and we are really passionate about the research The Charity funds.”

-Her legacy lives on in the work her family do to raise money to support the research to find more treatments for this devastating disease.
+Her legacy lives on in the work her family do.
+To date they have raised more than £500,000 to support research into this devastating disease.

 Our paediatric high-grade glioma research